 The user searches “digital marketing questions.”

 But the user intent is wanting ANSWERS to digital marketing questions that are answered in an interview.

 Step 3 : Include an outcome or benefit

 The 3rd part of writing a page title is to try and include an outcome or benefit in the title the user will get AFTER reading the page.

-This could be free shipping and deliver on a product category or product page.
+This could be free shipping and delivery on a product category or product page.

-The outcome is what the user will get as a result of clicking my page title in the SERPS.
+The outcome is what the user will get from clicking my page title in the SERPS.

-The user intents to start or launch a campaign.
+The user intends to start or launch a campaign.